survivejs/react-book/manuscript/06_react_and_flux.md

 1. Let's say we wanted to persist the Notes within `localStorage`, where would you implement that?
 It would be natural to plug that into our `NoteStore`.
 2. What if we had multiple components relying on the data?
 We would just consume `NoteStore` and display it however we want.
 3. What if we had multiple, separate Note lists for different type of tasks?
-We would set up multiple instances of `NoteStore`.
-If we wanted to move items between lists, we would already have ready-made Actions for that purpose.
+We could set up another Store for tracking these lists.
+That Store could refer to actual Notes by id.
+We'll do something like this in the next chapter as we generalize the approach.

 This is what makes Flux a strong architecture when used with React.
 It isn't hard to find answers to questions like these.
-Even though there is more code it is easier to reason about.
+Even though there is more code, it is easier to reason about.
 Given we are dealing with unidirectional flow we have something that is simple to debug and test.

 ## Implementing Persistency over `localStorage`